isometry/platform-health/pkg/provider/system/README.md

 ## Configuration

 The System Provider is configured through the platform-health server's configuration file.
-Each instance is defined with its name as the YAML key.
+Each instance is defined with its name as the YAML key under `components`.

 - `type` (required): Must be `system`.
 - `components`: A map of child instances.
 Each child is defined with its name as the key and must include a `type` field specifying its provider type.